Greg-T8/Notebook/topics/concepts/unit_testing.md

 Well-designed code is code whose observable behavior coincides with the public API and whose implementation details are hidden behind the private API.
 A code _leaks_ implementation detail when its public API extends beyond the observable behavior.

+### Intra-System and Inter-System Communications

+There are two types of communications in an application: intra-system communications and inter-system communications.
+Intra-system communications are implementation details.
+Inter-system communications are observable behavior, with the exception of external systems that are accessible only through your application.
+In the exception case, interactions with external systems are implementations details too, because the resulting side effects are not observed externally.

+Using mocks to assert intra-system communications leads to _fragile_ tests.
+Mocking is legitimate only when it's used for inter-system communications&mdash;communications that cross the application boundary&mdash;and only when the side effects of those communications are visible to the external world.